Foxtail Millet Pulao

 - Add ginger garlic paste and fry till you get a nice aroma

 - Add vegetables and mint, fry for 3 to 4 minutes, till the raw smell goes away

 - Pour water and add salt as needed

 - Bring it to a boil.

 - Drain off the water from millets, add them to the boiling water

 - Cook on a medium to low flame till they are cooked fully.
-If the biryani still has water, on a high flame just evaporate the water.
+Cook any excess moisture on a high flame just evaporate the water.
 Off the stove

 - Keep it covered for about 7 minutes.